-Submarine activities associated with ICEX18 are classified, but generally entail safety maneuvers, active sonar use and exercise torpedo use.
-These maneuvers and sonar use are similar to submarine activities conducted in other undersea environments.
-They are being conducted in the Arctic to test their performance in a cold environment.
+Submarine activities associated with ICEX20 generally entail safety maneuvers and active sonar use.
+These maneuvers and sonar use are similar to submarine activities conducted in other undersea environments and are being conducted in the Arctic to test their performance in a cold environment.
+Submarine training and testing involves active acoustic transmissions, which have the potential to harass marine mammals.
+Navy acoustic sources are categorized into "bins" based on frequency, source level, and mode of usage (Department of the Navy 2015).
+The specifics of ICEX20 submarine acoustic sources are classified, including the designated bin(s).